neurodsp-tools/neurodsp/doc/glossary.rst

 Simulations
 -----------

-For an overview of the aperiodic signals avaible in terms of their 1/f characteristics, check out this `article <http://www.scholarpedia.org/article/1/f_noise>`_ from scholarpedia.
+For an overview of the aperiodic signals available in terms of their 1/f characteristics, check out this `article <http://www.scholarpedia.org/article/1/f_noise>`_ from scholarpedia.